Application and admission

 "Online application PhD Wood"

-Further information about the the admission ("Zulassungsordnung"), conditions of study ("Studienordnung") and examination regulations ("Prüfungsordnung") are available (Regulations for download), regrettably only in German.
+Further information about the the admission ("Zulassungsordnung"), conditions of study ("Studienordnung") and examination regulations ("Prüfungsordnung") are available (Regulations for download).
+Only those regulations published by Georg-August-Universität Göttingen in its Official Bulletin (Official Announcements) are legally binding.

 The PhD-programme generally is tuition free.
 In Germany the universities are financed by the government.
 The semester fee is actually 195,29 Euro.
 German health insurance is obligatory for all students.
 A special low-prize student insurance is being offered for all students of under 30 years of age.
 This insurance covers the costs of normal medical treatment in Germany (e.g.: TK or mawista).
 The monthly charge is approximately 37 Euro (mawista) or 54 Euro (TK).
 Rooms are available for about 130 - 250 Euro per month.
 (Application for hostels.)
 So including food, clothing etc. a student needs at least 750 Euro (1.000 US-Dollar) per month for the stay at Göttingen.